The health benefits of avocado fat; like that from olive oil the fruit is pure, nourishing food.

 There is anecdotal evidence that eating more protein and fat for breakfast lessens the desire for a 10am snack; the medical term is satiety.
 Traditionally, folk would have an egg or cheese but these are high in cholesterol and might worry some.

-Half an avocado for breakfast, and either a chickpea dish like hummus or a bean dish, rich in vegetable protein with added olive oil would fit the bill.
+Half an avocado for breakfast and either a chickpea condiment like hummus or a bean dish, rich in vegetable protein with added olive oil would fit the bill.

 Make this authentic hummus recipe; in only 4 minutes once you have the ingredients at hand.

 One particular cure for mid-morning hunger and I do acknowledge it is a bit crazy but I guarantee that it will work for you is Eggs Hilton; try it.
-It is alkalising and helps keep my gout at bay too.
+It is alkalising and will help keep your gout at bay too.

 ADD PROTEIN AND FAT OF PLANT ORIGIN

-New research reveals that the low starch ketogenic meal plans are indeed fine but only if you replace the calories from the carbs with protein and fat of plant origin; if you exchange it with more meat, chicken or butter then it actually reduces your life expectancy.
-That means more avocados and olive oil, and plenty of legumes(1).
+New research reveals that the low starch ketogenic meal plans are indeed fine but only if we replace the calories from the carbs with protein and fat of plant origin; if we exchange it with more meat, chicken or butter then it actually reduces our life expectancy.
+That implies rather avocados and olive oil; and plenty of legumes(1).

 Some companies are experimenting with producing extra virgin oil from second grade avocados, cold-pressed like that from the olive but it is still rather expensive.
-It is easier to eat half a fruit.
-I am going to start experimenting with using them for a smoothie for breakfast.
+It is easier and cheaper to eat half a fruit.
+One could start experimenting with using them for a smoothie for

-There is interesting research coming out, and enthusiasm for banting; it is refined carbohydrate that stimulates the hunger centre in the brain.
-Folk on low carb food have more energy and less hunger pangs; and lose weight more successfully.
+There is interesting research coming out and much enthusiasm for banting; one of the ketogenic diets.
+It is refined starch that stimulates the hunger centre in the brain.
+Folk on low carb food have higher energy levels and less hunger pangs; and lose weight more successfully.

 I would suggest that it is the refined starches like sugar and cornflakes in particular that set up these cravings for more.
-Have you ever refused a second helping of syrup on pancakes?
+Have you ever refused a second helping of pancakes and syrup?

-There is quite strong research suggesting that you should obtain your vitamin E from natural whole foods, cold pressed fats and freshly-ground grains rather than taking it in capsule form.
-A whole avocado contains more than a quarter of the required daily amount.
+There is quite strong research suggesting that we should obtain our vitamin E from natural whole foods, cold pressed fats and freshly-ground grains rather than taking it in capsule form.
+One avocado contains more than a quarter of the required daily amount.

 For example taking alpha-tocopherol, the most common form of vitamin E in capsules, inhibits the absorption of the gamma isomer that gives 5 times protection against prostate tumours.

-But in nature as in avocado fat, there is a mixture of the alpha and gamma forms of vitamin E and the other six too, giving the known protection; over and above the beta-sitosterol.
+But in nature as in the health benefits of avocado fat, there is a mixture of the alpha and gamma forms of vitamin E and the other six too, giving the known protection; over and above the beta-sitosterol.

 Here are the back issues.